Who is Brian lelas?

 published in paperback in 2010

 "Dead Cartography" was sold exclusively as a paperback in Waterstone's Bookstores in Dublin in late 2010.
 The first print run sold out in under two weeks, making the book reach #6 in the local store charts during the run up to Christmas, purely on word of mouth from booksellers and customers.
 A second print run followed and also sold out within weeks.

-In 2018, Brian intends to release "The Spiral Rebirth," the first in a trilogy of novels he wrote as a teenager, now rewritten and edited over a decade later.
+In late 2018, Brian intends to release "The Spiral Rebirth," the first in a trilogy of novels he wrote as a teenager, now rewritten and edited over a decade later.
 Books two and three will follow in 2019.